aws-samples/aws-panorama-samples/tools/sideloading/README.md

         port = 8123,
     )
     ```

-1. Enable inbound networking by modifying following JSON files.
+1. Enable inbound networking by modifying JSON files as follows.
     - Add "inboundPorts" element at the following place in the code package.json.
         ``` json
         {